Garam masala: Ingredients

 The composition of garam masala differs regionally, with many recipes across the Indian subcontinent according to regional and personal taste, and none is considered more authentic than another.
 The components of the mix are roasted, then ground together or added to the dish for flavour just before finishing cooking.

-A typical Indian version of garam masala contains (with Hindi/Urdu names in parenthesis):
+A typical Indian version of garam masala contains (with Hindustani names in parentheses):